Have you thought about the type of care and medical treatment you may want should you ever become unable to make decisions or speak for yourself?

 Yes.
 Your advance directive may provide organ donation and other anatomical gift wishes.

-April 16th is National Health Care Decisions Day.
-Mary Washington Healthcare, along with other community, state, and national organizations, is leading an effort to raise awareness of the importance of advance healthcare decision‐making.
-National Healthcare Decisions Day encourages all adults in the U.S. to consider their healthcare wishes.
-The day hopes to inspire, educate and empower the public and providers about the importance of advance care planning.
+April 16th marks National Health Care Decisions Day.
+Together with various community, state, and national organizations, Mary Washington Healthcare is taking the lead in raising awareness about the significance of advanced healthcare decision-making.
+National Healthcare Decisions Day encourages all adults in the U.S. to reflect on their healthcare preferences.
+The aim is to inspire, educate, and empower both the public and healthcare providers regarding the importance of advance care planning.